johan12345/johan12345.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Since March 2021, I am working as a software developer at [Paradox Cat GmbH](https://paradoxcat.com/en), developing prototypes for the automotive industry using Machine Learning technologies at BMW BetaLabs in Munich.
+Since March 2021, I am working as a Machine Learning Engineer at [Paradox Cat GmbH](https://paradoxcat.com/en), developing prototypes for the automotive industry at BMW BetaLabs in Munich.

 My background is in Space Science, in which I got my PhD in the [Extraterrestrial Physics Group](https://www.physik.uni-kiel.de/de/institute/ieap/et) at
 Kiel University.
 During my PhD studies, I have been part of the scientific team of the